ldebruijn/graphql-protect/docs/configuration.md

   enabled: true
 ```

-For a more in-depth view of each option visit the accompanying documentation page.
+For a more in-depth view of each option visit the accompanying documentation page of each individual protection.

 ## Environment Variables